The Story of Accidental Tomatoes

 What I learned from a tomato plant

 My accidental tomato plant reminded me of all the people the modern institutional church has neglected.
 The folks who haven’t been fed, cared for, nurtured, or even paid attention to.
 The people who have just wandered away without a word.
 The ones who have been forced out because they didn’t measure up to some imaginary standard of purity or morality.
 The ones who were made to feel unloved and unwelcome.

 And the ones who, regardless all of that, persist in insisting that they are still worthy of love, of friendship, of value, of relationship.
-Of Jesus.

 My accidental tomato grew despite me not paying a whit of intention to it.
 It just decided it was going to grow, so it did.

 And it produced a bumper crop of delicious fruit.

 There are people in the world who have really legitimate reasons for saying no to all the trappings of religion.
 But what if, instead of just closing our doors and hearts to them, we started to see all the beauty they are capable of producing?
 What if we allowed them to feed us, to nurture us … to make us all more alive together?

 I still believe that the church can be a powerful force for liberation in the world.
 And while it’s clearly evident that our institutional models for church are dying, they still works for a lot of people.

 But there are a lot of us who it’s not working for anymore.
 And no amount of recruiting or cajoling or putting on new window dressings (in Appalachia we call it “putting lipstick on a pig”) is going to change that.